arthur0010/cod-filtering-keristofer/README.md

 **Recent changes :**

---> Added some new options
+Added some new options

---> Automatic and unlimited generation of codes
+Automatic and unlimited generation of codes

+Better graphics

 ***Mix the codes after receiving .***